ogradyso/WebsiteTemplate_NODE_REACT/README.md

 This project has been created using **webpack-cli**, and is based on the Email application in Chapters 8 and 9 of Frank Zammetti's Modern Full Stack Development book, you can now run

 ```
+cd into server directory and run:
+npm run dev
+open a separate terminal and cd into client directory and run:
 npm run build
 ```